Changissnz/personal_linkedin_activity/README.md

 ## End date: 2/26/2026

-I guess I could go on and share more of the LinkedIn activity I see.
+I guess I could go on and share more and comment on the LinkedIn activity I see.
 But I just don't feel motivated to.
-I felt kinda weird providing this commentary for these LinkedIn posts.
+I felt kinda weird providing commentary for these LinkedIn posts.
 :smiley: :smiley: :sweat_smile:  :sweat_smile:  :joy:  :joy:

 ----------------------------------------------------------------------------------------------------------------------------------